s7a7ic/TinkerELEC/README.md

 ## Kernel 6.18.x branch notes

-* RTL8723BS: Removed the alternative wifi driver to use the updated kernel staging driver
+* RTL8723BS kernel staging driver
   * wifi sometimes has the "invalid-key" error after boot, but is more stable than on older kernels
   * connection can be re-established by reboot, power cycle or multiple manual connection attempts via LibreELEC-Settings
 * Bluetooth: internal bluetooth can now connect to multiple devices in parallel